Zestoneel/Link.ly/README.md

 # Link.ly
-URL Shortener clone of Bitly
+It's URL Shortener clone of Bitly.
+I learnt about class based views of Django when I did this project.